sushilaceymax/earnings-calendar-spread-bot/README.md

 - **Open Trades**: Places calendar spread trades at the correct time (BMO/AMC logic).
 - **Track & Close**: Monitors open trades and closes them at the correct time, updating Google Sheets.

-## CI/CD & Testing
-- CircleCI config is in `.circleci/config.yml`.
-- Pip install time and build file retention are logged in the build output.
-- To run tests locally, add your test scripts and run them as needed.

 ## Disclaimer